crsuzh/camarades.ch/content/news/_index.md

 We will get in touch with as soon as possible.
 You will be issued an invoice, and registration is not considered valid until payment has been received by us.

 **Links**\
-Register for the conference and submit your abstract [here](https://forms.office.com/Pages/ResponsePage.aspx?id=2zjkx2LkIkypCsNYsWmAs51zY4W-7SlMveoOdVsHNbJUOTY1RklNRUJRU0g3OElaSTdISDZQSkJVVi4u)\
+Register for the conference and submit your abstract [here](https://forms.office.com/Pages/ResponsePage.aspx?id=2zjkx2LkIkypCsNYsWmAs51zY4W-7SlMveoOdVsHNbJUOTY1RklNRUJRU0g3OElaSTdISDZQSkJVVi4u) (Note: If you plan to submit more than one abstract, please fill out the form again for each additional submission)\
 Register for the reproducibility challenge [here](https://docs.google.com/forms/d/e/1FAIpQLScS5K3sFxZRlO8bWmeqn1IqTDtDV-ZRH39CtZJVdzCOwRjTSg/viewform)\
 [Reproducibility Challenge Report template](https://docs.google.com/document/d/1WAH9OlFSgCukwQAUHaZfN6yYlpfFybQG/edit)\
 [Reproducibility Challenge FAQs](https://docs.google.com/document/d/1_2tc4feJjZf4mgGQx2Af_rtkwJL0uml8/edit)